 After reboot, Go to Navigation bar tweaks in GravityBox module.

 There you can see many options to customize the navigation bar.
-I suggest you to play with the options and customize soft keys as per your wish.
+I suggest

 You can get the soft keys on non-rooted Android devices by using this app.

 - At the first run, it will take you to the Accessibility.
 Enable it for the app.